 - Level Benefits which means the full face amount (full payout) of the policy will be in-force the day the application is approved.
 Coverage is permanent as long as premiums are paid in full.

 - Graded Benefits which has a typical 24-month waiting period before the full face amount of the policy is in force.
-Should death occur to the insured, the insurance companies will return all paid premiums and interest to the beneficiary of the policy.
-Interest paid by each life insurance company varies for this type of coverage, but 10% is frequently posted.
+Should death occur to the insured, the insurance companies will modify the policy to offset the amount of additional risk.

-Graded Life plans are for those with pretty questionable health.
+Graded Life plans are for those with very elevated risk to the insurance companies who offer the policy.
 It is generally a very high risk standard.
-Controlled High Blood pressure is not typically an issue.
-Some things just develop with age and are not an issue for obtaining the optimal coverage and rates.
-Again, click here to read the health questions for a simplified issue final expense policy here.
-They are a form of Guaranteed Issue life insurance (age range is 45-80) because they require no health questions.
+Controlled High Blood pressure is not a “high risk” issue.
+Some things just develop with age and are not considered “high risk” persae in offering the optimal coverage and value for the policy holder.
+The most aggressive “grading” is found in Guaranteed Issue life insurance (age range is 45-80) because they require no health questions.
 For someone with a serious health impairment this could be the only insurable way to go.
 The premiums will be higher but for someone who cannot get approved for any other type of policy this will make sure your family is take care of.

 In order to qualify for a Level benefit plan, an applicant can have some typical impairments and/or health issue that is controlled via medications or other.
 There are many types of impairments out there and this is why we should speak prior to running quotes.

-It has also become very common that children with elderly parents are looking into a plan to offset any expected loss of their parent(s).
+It has also become very common that children with elderly parents are looking into a plan to offset the financial pain expected in the loss of their parent(s).
 Yes, you can be a policy owner and the beneficiary of a final expense/burial plan with your parent(s) as the insured as well.
-Your mother and or father must sign the application (done electronically or over the phone thru voice signature) and most carriers will call the proposed and insured and do a quick interview to make sure they understand what is taking place.
+However, your mother and or father must sign the application (done electronically over the phone, email or thru voice signature).
+Insurance carriers will call the proposed insured and do a quick interview to make sure they understand what is taking place.